vshulman/RubyRhymes/README1.md

 # RubyRhymes
-    RubyRhymes is a gem quite sublime
-    for poets who haven't much time
-    you provide it a string
-    then it does its own thing
-    and returns a number of rhymes

 RubyRhymes is a gem that makes auto-generating terrible poetry a breeze.
 You use it roughly like so:

     >> "RubyGems... is a gem quite sublime!".to_phrase.flat_rhymes